 How Our Environments Affect Our Reactions to Stimuli

-As we mentioned in our last post, there are several key universal stimuli that affect how all humans act and feel.
+As I mentioned in the last post, there are several key universal stimuli that affect how all humans act and feel.
 For the most part, our reactions to these stimuli focus on our survival and have been ingrained in us over years of evolution, which is why we all tend to have the same reaction (survival and reproduction are critical if we want to maintain the species).
 But our spaces can actually have a huge impact in dictating which of these universal stimuli we react to and in what ways.
-Below, we outline the different universal stimuli, how they can be triggered in our spaces, and how feng shui can help to temper our reactions.
+Below, I outline the different universal stimuli, how they can be triggered in our spaces, and how feng shui can help to temper our reactions.

 Access to Sustenance